rsdmike/edgex-docs/docs_src/microservices/application/ApplicationFunctionsSDK.md

     Port: 4903
 ```

-#### edgex_profile
+#### edgex_profile / EDGEX_PROFILE

 This environment variable overrides the command line `profile` argument.
-It will replace the current value passed via the `-p` or `--profile`, if one exists.
-If not specified it will add the `--profile` argument.
+It will set the `profile` or replace the value passed via the `-p` or `--profile`, if one exists.
 This is useful when running the service via docker-compose.

+> *Note: The lower case version has been deprecated* in the Geneva release.
+Instead use upper case version **EDGEX_PROFILE**

 Using docker-compose: